-More culture on campus, digital innovations for teaching or more space for wheels – since 2002, students, researchers, employees and alumni have been able to present their approaches for improvements in studying and teaching in the Academicus ideas competition.
+More culture on campus, digital innovations for teaching or more space for bikes – since 2002, students, researchers, employees and alumni have been able to present their proposals for improvements in studying and teaching in the Academicus Ideas Competition.
 The best concepts are not only awarded 500 euros each, they are also to be implemented in concrete terms.

 Present your idea!
 Whether technical, social or didactic – every inspiration to improve teaching, studying and university life is welcome.

 All proposals will be examined for their feasibility and evaluated by a jury.
 The most innovative approaches with the greatest benefit for the entire university will receive an award and, accompanied by TUM experts, will flow directly into new projects.

 The submission deadline for Academicus 2022 was July 31, 2022.